teresa-m/training-material/topics/fair/tutorials/zenodo-in-galaxy/tutorial.md

 # Conclusion

 In this tutorial, we have connected Zenodo to a Galaxy instance.
 We have also imported files and records from Zenodo into Galaxy and exported a Galaxy History to Zenodo.

+To see how to connect any InvenioRDM-compatible respository to Galaxy, see the tutorial, [Integrating InvenioRDM-compatible Repositories with Galaxy]({% link topics/fair/tutorials/inveniordm-integration/tutorial.md %}).

 # References